 In this post, I explore some evidence that appears to indicate that total utilitarians sympathetic to longtermism should primarily focus on the effects of their actions on wild animals.
 I note that I am not particularly sympathetic to prioritizing existential risk reduction, nor do I subscribe to total utilitarianism.
 However, I am interested in these viewpoints, and am curious to understand how individuals who do subscribe to these perspectives perceive these arguments.
 If my arguments are correct, animal welfare seems like an important missing piece in the discussion of longtermism — Stijn Bruers has explored similar ideas, and Denis Drescher has discussed making wild welfare interventions resilient in case of civilization collapse, but otherwise I don’t think I’ve seen other analysis of the importance of animal welfare from a longtermist perspective.
+(Edit: Michael Aird pointed out that Sentience Institute's research on moral circle expansion also is relevant here).
 The most relevant published research that is directly related to this topic is Simon Liedholm and Wild Animal Initiative’s work on intervention resilience.

 I don’t personally believe that the highest priority should be animal-impacting existential risks in part because I am not a total utilitarian nor a longtermist.
 But I do think that if you are both those things, and think it is plausible that many animals have welfare, taking animal welfare considerations seriously in longtermism should be the highest priority.
 To write this piece, I’ve attempted to put on total utilitarian and longtermist hats.
 Based in part on the sheer number of non-human animals, I can’t see a way to avoid the conclusion that animal welfare dominates the considerations in utilitarian calculations.
 I welcome feedback on this argument, and to try to understand why total utilitarianism seems to primarily focus on future human welfare.